Chris Johns: Plague, pestilence and war are much more common than we think

 Coronavirus: Immediate and decisive action is needed from governments everywhere

+The sudden stop in much economic activity means that many healthy firms will see revenues disappear

 A lot depends on whether Covid-19’s effects turn out to be temporary or otherwise.
-As with the Spanish flu, there is plenty of speculation about whether or not the virus will add to earlier ‘deglobalisation’ forces.
+As with the Spanish flu, there is plenty of speculation about whether the virus will add to earlier “deglobalisation” forces.

 Trump seems to believe that closed borders are a sufficient policy response and that sheer belief – ideology – will get them through.